February 27, 2024

 chlorotriazine and dichlorotriazine dyes.
 See:<> Immunologic cross-reactivity between respiratory chemical

-sensitizers: reactive dyes and cyanuric chloride
+sensitizers: reactive dyes and cyanuric chloride. {J Allergy

 Clin Immunol.
 1998 Nov;102(5): 835-40}